 an instructional video made to relate a statistical concect to popular media forms in order to make learning and understanding easier. made a portion of the drawings and designs for the video. watch here.

-recently i've been reading books in a wide range of subjects, from ux design, to digital culture, to technology and how to (not) use it as much, and more. my current have read list is:
+recently i've been reading books in a wide range of subjects, from design, to digital culture, to urbanism, and more. my current have read list is:

 my in-progress list is: